niclastanskanen/react-film-app/README.md

 # An online database of movie information.
 The Movie Database API is used and old Netflix is used as an inspiration for the design.

-## Built with React, designed with Material UI
+## Built with React, designed with Material UI and smarter with Alan Ai.

 ![React](https://skillicons.dev/icons?i=react,materialui,redux)